Nick Seeler: Philadelphia Flyers

 On July 28, 2021, Seeler signed a one-year, two-way contract with the Philadelphia Flyers for $750,000.
 Although he was expected to open with the Lehigh Valley Phantoms, a preseason injury to Rasmus Ristolainen pushed Seeler up into the Flyers' opening day lineup.
 He endeared himself to Flyers fans and teammates during the team's first match against the Seattle Kraken when he fought 6 ft 7 in Jamie Oleksiak to a standstill.
 Seeler took seven penalty minutes during the game, which Philadelphia won 6–1.
 However, as the Flyers held a 13–20–8 record by January 2022 and became riddled with injuries, Seeler was asked to move into a fourth-line winger position.

 On May 20, 2022, Seeler opted to forgo free agency and agreed to a two-year, $1.550 million contract extension with the Flyers.
+On March 6, 2024, the Flyers signed him to a four-year contract extension.

 Personal life

 His parents are Dan and Kris Seeler and he has two older sisters, Ashley and Kelly.
 Kelly was a member of the Minnesota's national championship hockey team in 2012.
+Nick is engaged to Haley St. Mary.